 Not unless you want to.
 Since the addition of the Wineries Cycle Track you follow the lime tracks on the side of the road.
 It is one of the safest places to ride and very bike friendly.
 There is only one section where clients are on the road for 400m.

 We will let you know what the weather will be like.
 If it is not suitable for cycling, we will see if there is another day you can do the tour.

 No we do not.
 It takes a lot more staff and commitment to manage larger groups.
 We put a lot of effort into the service and hospitality to ensure you have a wonderful experience.

-There are also several good lodges in Havelock North to consider which is only a 15 minute drive away.
+There are several good motels and lodges in Havelock North and Hastings to consider which is only a 15 minute drive away.
 Go to www.hawkesbaynz.com for listings.

 Yes, we have a baby seat for 1-3 year olds and one child trailer for 4-8 yr olds.
 For children 8-14 years we recommend that they share a tandem with an adult.
 Adult bikes are suitable for children over the age of 14 years.

 Yes.
 Helmets are compulsory in New Zealand and client safety is paramount.

 The home of limited-edition New Zealand wines.
 Choose from Chardonnay, Cabernet Merlot, Syrah, or Sauvignon Blanc all hand-crafted, single estate wines which reflect our unique vineyard location.